-Saurabh Vishnubhakat is a Professor of Law and Professor of Engineering (by joint appointment) at Texas A&M University, and a Research Fellow at the Duke Law Center for Innovation Policy.
-He writes and teaches on intellectual property, administrative law, and federal litigation, especially from an empirical perspective.
+Saurabh Vishnubhakat is a Professor of Law and Professor of Engineering at Texas A&M University, and a Research Fellow at the Duke Law Center for Innovation Policy.
+He writes and teaches on intellectual property, administrative law, civil procedure, and remedies, especially from an empirical perspective.

 Professor Vishnubhakat’s research has been cited in federal appellate and trial court opinions, agency reports and rulemaking, and over two dozen Supreme Court briefs.
 His work has been published in leading law journals including the Washington & Lee Law Review and Iowa Law Review, in peer-reviewed journals including the Journal of Law and the Biosciences and the Journal of Economic Perspectives, and in the intellectual property and technology journals of the Harvard, Yale, Columbia, Berkeley, and Duke law schools.
 His first book, A Tort Theory of Patent Litigation: History and Reform, is under contract with Cambridge University Press.